arangodb/docs/3.9/aql/operations-window.md

 ### Row-based Syntax

 The first syntax form of `WINDOW` allows aggregating over a fixed number of rows, following or preceding the current row.
+It is also possible to define that **all** preceding or following rows should be aggregated (`"unbounded"`).
 The number of rows has to be determined at query compile time.

 Below query demonstrates the use of window frames to compute **running totals** as well as **rolling averages** computed from the current row and the rows that